-In SU(3) color group, a diquark, two-quarks in close vicinity to each other, transforms according to the conjugate representation $[\bar{3}]$.
-The scalar-diquark channel is attractive in the spin singlet rather than the spin triplet of the axial vector diquark.
-Hence low-lying diquarks lie within the conjugate representation $[\bar{3}]$ and acquires (+) parity and belong to the color $[\bar{3}]$, and thereof, share common properties to the antiquark.
+In $SU(3)$ color group, a diquark, two quarks in close vicinity to each other, transform according to the conjugate representation $[\bar{3}]$.
+The scalar-diquark channel is attractive in the spin-singlet rather than the spin-triplet of the axial vector diquark.
+Hence low-lying diquarks lie within the conjugate representation $[\bar{3}]$ and acquire (+) parity and belong to the color $[\bar{3}]$, and thereof, share common properties to the antiquark.